StefanoBalbo/stefanobalbo/README.md

 <h2 align="left">🚀 About Me</h2>

 <p align="left">
-  Aspiring economist with experience in data science, GIS, econometrics and machine learning, applied to public policy, education, business and media.
+  Economics student with experience in data science, GIS, econometrics and machine learning.
 Currently engaged in BI analytics and research projects.
 </p>

 ---